-I was leaning towards the original Nubian palette but I watched an ingredient analysis video and found out that there are a lot of not so nice ingredients in there.
-I decided to go with the Nubian 2 Palette which was formulated to be paraben free unlike it’s predecessor and also contains double the amount of product.
+I was leaning towards the original Nubian palette but I learned from an ingredient analysis video that there are a lot of not so nice ingredients in it.
+The Nubian 2 Palette is formulated to be paraben free unlike it’s predecessor so I chose it instead.
+It also contains double the amount of product!

-The Juvia’s Place Nubian 2 Palette retails for $25USD (currently on sale for $19).
-It contains 12 x 3.5g eyeshadows for a total of 42g of product (Juvia’s Place says 45 grams total but this must include the packaging or else their math is off).
+The Juvia’s Place Nubian 2 Palette retails for $25USD (currently on sale for $19) and contains 12 x 3.5g eyeshadows for a total of 42g of product.
+Juvia’s Place says 45 grams total but this must include the packaging or else their math is off.
 This works out to $0.71/gram or $2.50/pan.
-The Nubian 2 Palette contains four matte shades and eight metallics in a paraben free formula.
+The Nubian 2 Palette contains four matte shades and eight shimmers/metallics in a paraben free formula.

 Juvia’s Place is cruelty free.